derricknguyen12/cse150a_project/README.md

 ### Describe your process for calculating parameters in your model.
 That is, if you wish to find the CPTs, provide formulas as to how you computed them.
 If you used algorithms in class, just mention them.

-For discrete variables such as price tier, playtime tier, and genre, we used Maximum Likelihood Estimation (MLE) to compute the probability of each category occurring given the recommendation status.
+Since we made our variables (price_tier, playtime_tier, review_tier, genre) discrete variables by binning them, we used Maximum Likelihood Estimation (MLE) to compute the probability of each category occurring given the recommendation status.
 This was done by counting the occurrences of each feature value within each class and dividing it by the total number of instances in that class.
 <div>
 <table border="1" class="dataframe">
   <thead>